Configure for Bare Metal

 Operating system on the machine.
 Permitted values: bottlerocket, ubuntu, redhat (Default: bottlerocket).

-NOTE: If specified for a single TinkerbellMachineConfig, osImageURL has to be specified for all the TinkerbellMachineConfigs. osImageURL field cannot be specified both in the TinkerbellDatacenterConfig and TinkerbellMachineConfig objects.
+NOTE: If this value is set for a single TinkerbellMachineConfig, osImageURL has to be set for all the TinkerbellMachineConfigs. osImageURL field cannot be set both in the TinkerbellDatacenterConfig and TinkerbellMachineConfig objects.
+If set for TinkerbellMachineConfig, the value must be set to empty string "" for TinkerbellDatacenterConfig

 templateRef (optional)